How To Choose a Pest Control Company

 Reviews and Recommendations

-You can look up a company's rating on the Better Business Bureau (BBB), explore reviews on local review sites or social media, or check the standing of its license via the New Mexico licensing board.
+You can look up a company's reviews and rating on the Better Business Bureau (BBB), explore social media and local review sites to find out what other people are saying, or verify its license standing through the New Mexico licensing board.

 Cost of Services and Guarantees

-Cost is probably high on your list of priorities when hiring someone for pest control.
-Cost can be affected influenced by your location, the size of your house, the type of pest being treated, and other factors.
+For many people, cost is one of the main deciding factors when looking for pest control services.
+Cost can be influenced by factors like your location, the type of pest being treated, and the size of your house.

 Safety and Treatment Methods